Memoir

 Here is New York by E. B. White

-β˜…β˜…β˜…β˜…β˜… | Memoir | Digital | Borrow | StoryGraph | GoodreadsΒ
+β˜…β˜…β˜…β˜…β˜… | Memoir | Digital | Borrow | StoryGraph | Goodreads

-A beautiful, poignant essay of White’s return to New York after a 25-year absence.
+A beautiful, poignant essay of White’s return to New York after a long absence.
 He celebrates the eternal qualities of New York and the people it attracts, while mourning the loss of his New York, which can never be restored for New York is always changing.
 That’s what makes it special.

 Scroll to Top